Research data management

 Data and metadata that you choose to share publicly can be cited by others, and will be discoverable through Cross Connect, Research Data Australia, Google, Google Scholar and other services that expose your research to new audiences and potential collaborators.

-Library staff will assist you in assessing and describing your data set.
+Library staff will assist you in assessing and describing your data set and minting a DOI.

 Consideration should be given to: